 In the early 2000s, Vin & Sprit decided to focus on its core business, which did neither include owning and operating its own learning center abroad, nor producing its own wines.
 Following Sweden’s 1995 entry into the European Union, the company had lost its monopoly position as a Swedish wine importer.
-The Swedish wine business had declined in importance compared to the production of spirits, not least after the Swedish export success Absolut Vodka.
-In 2005, it was therefore announced that Domaine Rabiega would be sold, and in connection with this Lars Torstenson also left the estate.
+The Swedish wine business had declined in importance compared to the production of spirits, not least after the successful Swedish export of Absolut Vodka.
+In 2005, it was therefore announced that Domaine Rabiega would be sold, and winemaker Lars Torstenson left the estate.

-In the summer of 2019, Gastrodev Vin & Sprit AB started working on the purchase of the estate together with a few select investors.
-Domaine Rabiega is from July 27, 2020 under Swedish ownership via Gastrodev Vin & Sprit AB, a wine importer based in Stockholm, whose founders are Yohan and Blenda Adell von Corswant.
+In the summer of 2019, Gastrodev Vin & Sprit AB started working on purchasing the estate.
+Since July 27, 2020, Domaine Rabiega is owned by the Swedish company Gastrodev Vin & Sprit AB, based in Stockholm, whose founders are Yohan and Blenda Adell von Corswant.
 Both passionate about food and wines, and with a solid experience in the industry.
-In connection with this, the award-winning Lars Torstenson is once again in charge of the winemaking, he enters the mission with extremely high ambitions.
+In addition, the award-winning winemaker Lars Torstenson is once again in charge of the winemaking, taking on the challenge with the highest ambitions.

 – We want you to feel at home with us, says Yohan Adell von Corswant, founder and CEO of Domaine Rabiega.
-Come enjoy a stay in one of our meticulously curated guest rooms à la Provence, enjoy a lunch in our bistro by the large pool, take a class in gourmet cooking and wine making, or simply relax in these beautiful surroundings before an al fresco bistro meal by the pool, or gourmet dinner is waiting for you in our fine-dining restaurant (the latter opening once the new kitchen is in place in the autumn of 2021).
+Come enjoy a stay in one of our meticulously curated guest rooms à la Provence, enjoy a lunch in our bistro by the large pool, take a class in gourmet cooking and wine making, or simply relax in these beautiful surroundings before an al fresco bistro meal by the pool, or gourmet dinner is waiting for you in our fine-dining restaurant.

 The Domaine provides the best art and wine integration; Blenda is a skilled artist, the creative force behind wine labels, art installations and paintings.
 Together, Blenda and Yohan welcome you with open arms – to this special “home away from home”- truly, “Une Maison sans Pareil” – a place like no other!